sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ### Explicit Memory Barrier

-The previous fix with two synchronized sections does not work because releasing lock is an implicit "one-way" memory barrier.
+The previous fix with two synchronized sections does not work because releasing a lock is an implicit "one-way" memory barrier.
 It is possible to make the double-checked locking actually work with an explicit memory barrier.
 For example, in C++11 we can safely implement double-checked locking with